IBM/AI-on-Power-Level3/docs/Lab1/lab1-overview.md

 IBM watsonx and Hugging Face can work together by combining IBM's enterprise AI capabilities with Hugging Face's vast collection of pre-trained models and tools for rapid AI development:

-- **Model Access**: IBM watsonx users can leverage Hugging Face's pre-trained models (like GPT, BERT, etc.) from its model hub to fine-tune or deploy in enterprise environments using Watsonx’s scalable infrastructure.
+- **Model Access**: IBM watsonx users can leverage Hugging Face's pre-trained models (like GPT, BERT, etc.) from its model hub to fine-tune or deploy in enterprise environments using watsonx’s scalable infrastructure.
-- **Fine-Tuning and Customization**: Businesses can use Hugging Face models in Watsonx to fine-tune them with proprietary data while benefiting from watsonx’s AI governance and compliance tools.
+- **Fine-Tuning and Customization**: Businesses can use Hugging Face models in watsonx to fine-tune them with proprietary data while benefiting from watsonx’s AI governance and compliance tools.
 - **Deployment**: Hugging Face models can be integrated into IBM watsonx to deploy at scale on hybrid cloud or on-premises environments, ensuring enterprise-level security and performance.

 Together, Hugging Face provides the models, and watsonx offers the enterprise-ready infrastructure for secure, large-scale, compliant deployment.